 After a user reaches your site from one of these sources, that user's visit is tagged with a campaign tracking cookie as coming from that source.

 In its broadest definition, campaign tracking refers to a method of identifying how users discover your site.
-Specifically, you use campaign tracking in Google Analytics to accurately track online advertising campaigns to your website, both from AdWords-generated campaigns as well as from other advertising sources.
+Specifically, you use campaign tracking in Google Analytics to accurately track online advertising campaigns to your website, both from Google Ads generated campaigns as well as from other advertising sources.
 You can use some of the campaign tracking customizations to adjust whether subsequent ad referrals override earlier referrals to your site, either organic or paid.

 Before configuring campaign tracking using the

 tracking settings, you should understand how campaign tracking works in general